History ofEuroVelo

 - EuroVelo, Greenways and Cycling Tourism Conference 2014 is held in Basel, Switzerland.

-- EuroVelo 15 – Rhine Cycle Route becomes the first EuroVelo route to be certified.
+- EuroVelo 15 – Rhine Cycle Route becomes the first EuroVelo route to be certified as meeting the requirement of the European Certification Standard’s methodology.

 2015